blnknlights/blnknlights.github.io/htb/machines/updown/updown.md

 Read the file from new location, and explode at "\n", into an array called websites
 Start to iterate through the array
 Trim newlines and spaces for the address
-If it did not file regex matches for file:// data:// or ftp:// in the address, proceed, else tell the user that he's a fithy Hecker.
+If it did not find regex matches for file:// data:// or ftp:// in the address, proceed, else tell the user that he's a fithy Hecker.
 Run the isitup() func on the site address, and say if its up or down depending on what isitup() returned
 ```php
   # Read the uploaded file.